Chiral superconductivity from parent Chern band and its non-Abelian generalization: Generalization to composite fermion theory

-In the composite fermion theory, there is an additional phase without a counterpart in the physical electron model and phase diagram Fig.~[\ref{Picture1}.(a)].
-To see this, note that when the composite fermion pairs, the gauge field $a$ is a $\mathbb{Z}_2$ gauge field which can be confined by increasing the Maxwell coupling $\kappa$ through a 3D Ising transition \cite{Fradkin:1979}.
-When $a$ is confined, the topological part of the theory reads \beq \mathcal{L}_\mathrm{CSL}=-\frac{2i}{4\pi}b\mathrm{d}b-\frac{i}{2\pi}b\mathrm{d}A=\frac{1}{2}\frac{i}{4\pi}A\mathrm{d}A, \eeq where in passing to the second equality the gapped gauge field $b$ is integrated out, yielding a same Hall conductance $\sigma_H=1/2$ as the Moore-Read phase discussed previously.
+In the composite fermion theory, there is an additional phase without a counterpart in the physical electron model and phase diagram Fig.~[\ref{PictureS1}].
+To see this, note that when the composite fermion pairs, the gauge field $a$ is a $\mathbb{Z}_2$ gauge field which can be confined by increasing the Maxwell coupling $\kappa$ through a confinement-deconfinement transition \cite{Fradkin:1979}.
+When $a$ is confined, the topological part of the theory reads \beq \mathcal{L}_\mathrm{CSL}=-\frac{2i}{4\pi}b\mathrm{d}b-\frac{i}{2\pi}b\mathrm{d}A=\frac{1}{2}\frac{i}{4\pi}A\mathrm{d}A, \eeq where in passing to the second equality the gapped gauge field $b$ is integrated out, yielding a same Hall conductance $\sigma_H=1/2$ as the Moore--Read phase discussed previously.
 This phase is a CSL phase with an Abelian semion whose current is coupled to $b$.
-Therefore, we conjecture the existence of the CSL phase in the vicinity of the Moore-Read quantum Hall phase with Hall conductance $\sigma_H=1/2$ in multi-layer graphene systems.
+Therefore, we conjecture the existence of the CSL phase in the vicinity of the Moore--Read quantum Hall phase with Hall conductance $\sigma_H=1/2$ in multilayer graphene systems.

-Equipped with above analysis, we can map out the phase diagram of the composite fermion theory Eq.~(\ref{eq:CF}), as shown in Fig.~[\ref{Picture1} (b-d)].
-Fig.~[\ref{Picture1}.(b)] shows when Maxwell coupling $\kappa$ is small, there will be three phases, IQH, Moore-Read, and trivial gapped phases.
+Equipped with above analysis, we can map out the phase diagram of the composite fermion theory Eq.~(\ref{eq:CF}), as shown in Fig.~[\ref{Picture1}].
+Fig.~[\ref{Picture1}.(a)] shows when Maxwell coupling $\kappa$ is small, there will be three phases, IQH, Moore--Read, and trivial gapped phases.
 This is similar to the result in physical electron model shown in Fig.~[\ref{Picture1}.(a)].
-When $\kappa$ is strong, the confinement of the ${\mathbb Z}_2$ gauge field will drive the Moore-Read phase into the CSL phase, as shown in Fig.~[\ref{Picture1}.(d)].
-Fig.~[\ref{Picture1}.(c)] is plotted when the composite fermion mass $m <0$, which explictly shows the 3D Ising transition between the Moore-Read phase and the CSL phase.
+When $\kappa$ is strong, the confinement of the ${\mathbb Z}_2$ gauge field will drive the Moore--Read phase into the CSL phase, as shown in Fig.~[\ref{Picture1}.(b)].
+The phase boundaries between the pairing (Moore--Read or CSL) and nonpairing (IQH or trivial) phase of composite fermion should be located at $m=\pm\lambda \left<\Phi\right>$ for $r<0$.
+Figs.~[\ref{Picture1}.(c-d)] are plotted when the composite fermion mass $m <0$ and $m>0$, respectively, which explicitly shows the confinement-deconfinement transition between the CSL and the Moore--Read phases.
+Their phase boundary can in principle depend on $\kappa$.

-{\it Discussion--} In this work, we discuss the phase diagram of spin-valley polarized electrons under parent Chern band in the presence of both attractive and repulsive interactions.
-While our study is focused on the parent band with Chern number equals to one, it's natural to generalize this set up to the case with higher Chern numbers.
-We conjecture that more ways of asymmetric pairing, such as $(f + if)$-wave and $(h + ih)$-wave, can emerge.
-Our field theory analysis predicts the existence of chiral spin liquid in the vicinity of the non-Abelian Moore-Read quantum Hall phase, and it will be an interesting future direction to verify it with state-of-the-art numerical methods.